LightSun/android-databinding/README.md

  <img src="/databinding_2.gif" alt="Demo Screen Capture" width="300px" />
  <img src="/imgs/databinding_3.gif" alt="Demo Screen Capture" width="300px" />

-   before build the sample project,you need to import the xml schema file of this databind framework. see <b>[How to use plugin and xml schema ?](https://github.com/LightSun/android-databinding#How to use plugin and xml schema ?)</b>
+   <b>before build the sample project,you need to import the xml schema file of this databind framework.</b>
+   see <b>[How to use plugin and xml schema ?](https://github.com/LightSun/android-databinding#How to use plugin and xml schema ?)</b>

 ## Why I developed this ?